stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 5/ÍST TS 310_2020 Domestic payments and deposits.md

 # Confirmation of Funds

-The service adds the possibility for IOBWS consumers to query if funds up to a certain amount are available on a payment account, should a payment be initiated.
+The service offers the functionality for IOBWS consumers to query if funds up to a certain amount are available on a payment account, without receiving any more details.
+This can be considered helpful to check if e.g. a payment or transfer between accounts can be initiated.
-The answer is only valid at the particular point in time it is given and does not imply or include any reservation of said amount.
+The answer is only valid at the particular point in time and does not imply or include any reservation of said amount.
 ÍST {{spec_id}} only supports the confirmation of funds request for payment accounts.
 Card accounts are currently not supported and only included in the OpenAPI schema for compatability with the source framework.

+# Payment processing flow

+The flows

 # Appendix

 ## Errors

+The

 ## Mapping from older implementations